sbt/sbt-native-packager/src/sphinx/formats/linux.rst

     A list of mappings aggregated by this LinuxPackageMapping

   ``fileData: LinuxFileMetaData``
     Permissions for all the defined mappings.
-Defaults to "root:root 755"
+Default = "root:root 755"

   ``zipped: Boolean``
     Are the mappings zipped?
-Defaults to false
+Default = false

 All mappings are stored in the task ``linuxPackageMappings`` which returns a ``Seq[LinuxPackageMapping]``.
-To display the contents open the sbt console and call
+To display the contents (value), open the sbt console and call

 .. code-block:: bash